Search concludes without recovery after passenger overboard incident in Baltic Sea

 December 30, 2025 , Accidents

-According to information provided by the operator, the vessel issued a man-overboard alert after a witness reported that a passenger had entered the water.
+According to information provided by Unity Line, the ship issued a MOB/man-overboard alert after a witness reported that a passenger had entered the water.
 The individual was identified as a Polish national.
-Unity Line indicated that the circumstances surrounding the fall were not immediately clear and remained under review.
+Unity Line indicated that the circumstances surrounding the overboard were not immediately clear and remained under investigation.

 Officials later confirmed that the operation had already been called off by the time the Polish helicopter approached the search area.
 Sea conditions at the time were reported to be unfavourable, with weather described as deteriorated following a recent storm, which affected visibility and operational effectiveness.